Guide to 5 Types of Salesforce Architects

 - Solution Architect: Responsible for everything inside Salesforce.

-- Enterprise Architect: Has oversight of all involved Architects.
+- Enterprise Architect: Has oversight of all involved architects.
 An all-encompassing role that includes the business.

 - Transformation Architect: Responsible for defining the target operating model, skill sets, managing resources, governance, and stakeholders.

-Solution Architect, a.k.a. the Party Planner
+Solution Architect – The Party Planner

-They’re responsible for everything inside Salesforce.
-That means designing quality, scalable, and performant solutions inside Salesforce – making sure it all fits together into a coherent and attractive solution.
+Responsible for everything inside Salesforce.
+That means designing quality, scalable and performant solutions inside Salesforce, making sure it all fits together into a coherent and attractive solution.They also prepare data for sending to other systems, and process data when it’s received from other systems.

 They will oversee: